Thomas-Selin/language-model/README.md

 The base-trained model and fine-tuned/chat-aligned models created in the project are available on request (369 Mb each).

-## How to train and then run the model via the user interface
+## How to train and then use the model via the user interface

-**Requirements**: Python 3.11 (tested with 3.11.9), [uv](https://github.com/astral-sh/uv)
+**Requirements**: Python 3.11 (tested with 3.11.9), [uv package manager](https://github.com/astral-sh/uv)

 **GPU**: If a CUDA-capable GPU is available when training and running the model, it will be used.
-Otherwise, it will fallback to MPS acceleration and in last resort CPU.
+Otherwise, it will fallback to MPS (Apple) acceleration and in last resort CPU.

-**Note**: If you want to train on your own data, you'll need to replace the example training data for the base-training in the `data/input/parquet_files` folder.
+**Note**: To train a model on your own data, you'll need to replace the example training data for the base-training in the `data/input/parquet_files` folder.
 You should also replace the example question-answer dataset used for fine-tuning, place it here `data/input/chat-align/question_answer_dataset.parquet`.
 If you just want to start the UI and use the model files that I can provide on request, you can skip the training step by uncommenting `NO_TRAINING=true` at the top in `run_all.sh` and placing the model files in the `data/output/` folder.

 Use [uv](https://github.com/astral-sh/uv) to set up the virtual environment:

 1. Set venv's python version and create venv: `uv venv --python 3.11.9`.
 Then activate the venv with `source .venv/bin/activate`
 2. Install dependencies: `uv sync`
 3. Either run `./run_all.sh` file to both create, train, export and serve the model via a web app in which you can inference/call the model.
-Alternatively, you can skip training and use and already created model, such as the example models, by runnung `NO_TRAINING=true ./run_all.sh`.
+Alternatively, you can skip training and use and already created model, such as the example models, by running `NO_TRAINING=true ./run_all.sh`.

 ### Monitoring the training process

-Run `tensorboard --logdir=.` in the `data/output/tensorboard_logs` to serve a UI for monitoring training
+Run `tensorboard --logdir=data/output/tensorboard_logs` to start the TensorBoard UI for monitoring training.

 ## Adjusting training parameters during training process